November 30, 2023Vehicle manufacturing company uses 3D scanners to increase design quality and optimize engineering times See the article

 The company decided to acquire Creaform’s 3D scanners to assist product development and inspection teams in resolving the quality issues.

-Creaform’s portable 3D scanning solutions
+Creaform’s portable 3D scanning solutions improved the quality control process

 Creaform’s HandySCAN 3D, a portable 3D scanner, quickly solved the problem of measuring the clamping gap, by quickly capturing the 3D data of the entire set of molds.
 Relying on the device’s unique self-positioning technology, a coordinate system frame can be established through the optical reflection target while the mold is clamped.
 Then, the upper and lower molds can be scanned separately.
 Users can then import the scan data into software to compare and analyze both the upper and lower die for any deviations.
 From the chromatogram, defects can be quickly identified.